ibrahimfqaisi/reading-notes/classes/class35/class35.md

 3. **Be prepared to answer experience-related questions:** Anticipate questions about your skills and experience to provide well-thought-out responses.

-4. **Confidence matters:** Believe in your abilities, be willing to ask questions when stuck, and maintain confidence during the interview.
+4. **Confidence matters:** Believe in your abilities, be willing to ask questions when stuck, and maintain confidence during the interview

+## Things I want to know more about:
+every thing is clear